 Pinot’s Pallet (Des Moines, IA): (515) 277-7651

 2.)
-Kil’n Time Studio.
+Pottery Studio.
 Take a pottery class (or simply painting pottery).
-Kil’n Time frequently has deals on Groupon so be sure to check there before you go.
-We’ve also gone to Glazed Expressions many times to paint pottery such as bowls and coffee mugs.
+Glazed Expressions and Five Monkey’s Inc. has many options to paint pottery such as bowls and coffee mugs.
 It’s a great way to relax and chat with friends.

 Glazed Expressions (Clive, IA): (515) 224-4700

 3.)
 Jasper Winery or Winterset Cidery, L.L.C.
 I’ve spent plenty of time at Jasper Winery (their wine tastings with chocolates is a must) but have yet to try Winterset Cidery.
 It seems like the perfect place to visit on a Saturday afternoon with friends.
 Be sure to check out their website, as the Cidery is currently closed for the season and will reopen in the spring.

 4.)
 Breweries.
 If wine isn’t your thing, check out Exile (also had a great dinner menu), Confluence (try biking there, as it’s right along the bike trail and across from Gray’s Lake), Peacetree, or Iowa Taproom (there’s a huge selection here).